Is Your School Prepared for the Unthinkable?

 What are the options in your school’s plan if an active shooter defeats the lockdown?
 Is your school reasonably providing a workplace free of potential or actual hazards?

 The General Duty Clause, Section 5(a)(1), of the Occupational Safety and Health Act (OSHA), requires employers to provide their employees with a place of employment that “is free from recognizable hazards that are causing or likely to cause death or serious harm to employees.”
 The courts have interpreted OSHA’s General Duty Clause to mean that an employer has a legal obligation to provide a workplace free of conditions or activities that either the employer or industry recognizes as hazardous and that cause, or are likely to cause, death or serious physical harm to employees when there is a feasible method to abate the hazard.

 Can we add strategies and tactics to traditional policy that helps increase the odds of survival for our children?

 Aren’t there more options available besides locking doors, turning off lights, huddling in a corner and waiting while a violent intruder/active shooter scours every crevice in the school looking for more victims?

 The answer is ‘yes’.

 Besides ‘lockdown’ we can add a simple, easy to understand multilayer plan for dealing with these horrific situations.
 You don’t have to confine our children in a small classroom with no options if the lockdown fails.

-For faculty, staff and students we offer customized, common sense, simple to remember, hands-on, age appropriate training and exercises that have a track record of success.
+For faculty and staff we offer customized, common sense, simple to remember, hands-on, age appropriate training and exercises that have a track record of success.
 We can advise on physical improvements and help everyone get and keep a survival mind-set.